Choosing a Comforter

 If you are looking for the warmest of the warm down is going to be your best bet.
 A high quality down comforter is going to be the warmest thing you can sleep under.
 Generally the warmest comforters are aimed for bedrooms which are below 55 degrees Fahrenheit (12 Celsius).

 Be sure to read the manufacturer's warmth ratings.
 See what temperature levels the comforter aims to accommodate.
 If you are uncertain.
 I recommend purchasing a colder comforter and then adding a thin top sheet or duvet cover if needed.
+You can also use our comforter warmth calculator to compare the warmth of different down comforters.

 If you share your bed with someone and you notice that one of you is always warmer than the other, consider getting a dual warmth.
 These are comforters where one side is warmer than the other.
 Perfect for couples who have different sleeping temperatures.